minagawah/widgets-react-vs-solidjs/README.md

 It could become much faster.
 Give me your thoughts on this.

-You may also notice the page is a bit shakey;
-for widgets appear after about 1 second.
-This is due to the widgets replacing DOM elements, giving height for each element.
-I could have improved if I combined several widgets into 1 (then, it would be no different from ordinary SPA...).
-Or, I could apply some transition animations.

 ## 2. Settings

 As I mentioned, it is more about using Emotion CSS and Tailwind CSS.